-Growing up to become one of the outlaw leaders of the Cook Gang, William “Bill” Tuttle Cook was born near Fort Gibson in 1873 in the Cherokee Nation in present-day Oklahoma but was left homeless at the age 14 when his mother died in 1887.
+Growing up to become one of the outlaw leaders of the Cook Gang, William “Bill” Tuttle Cook was born near Fort Gibson in 1873 in the Cherokee Nation in present-day Oklahoma but was left homeless at the age of 14 when his mother died in 1887.

 Starting out as an honest young man, he served as a scout for the U.S. Marshals from Fort Smith, Arkansas, guiding them through Indian Territory.
 However, he soon started running whiskey to the Indians and, in 1893, was sentenced to 40 days in jail by Judge Isaac Parker.
 During his incarceration, he vowed he would put together an outlaw gang when he was released, and the following year he did.

 By June 1894, he had gathered up his brother, Jim; Crawford “Cherokee Bill” Goldsby; Thurman “Skeeter” Baldwin; Jess Snyder; William Farris; Curtis Dayson; Elmer “Chicken” Lucas; Jim French; George Sanders; Sam “Verdigris Kid” McWilliams; Lon Gordon, and Henry Munson.

 Going by various names, including the Cherokee Kid, John Williams, and John Mayfield, Bill led the Cook Gang in terrorizing Indian Territory by robbing banks, trains, post offices, stores, and individuals.
-In no time, the Cook Gang was pursued by dozens of lawmen who tracked them down one by one.
+The Cook Gang was pursued by dozens of lawmen who tracked them down one by one in no time.

-In June 1894, Cherokee Bill, Jim, and Bill Cook were confronted at Fourteen Mile Creek near Tahlequah, Oklahoma with a warrant for Jim’s arrest.
+In June 1894, Cherokee Bill, Jim, and Bill Cook were confronted at Fourteen Mile Creek near Tahlequah, Oklahoma, with a warrant for Jim’s arrest.
 In the inevitable shoot-out, Cherokee Bill shot and killed lawman Sequoyah Houston.
 Jim Cook was also severely wounded, and the other two took him to Fort Gibson.
 Forced to leave him, he was later captured by lawmen.